Faster Algorithms for Longest Common Substring: Introduction

+Further, we generalise the \problemtwo to $\lambda$ string families and obtain a counterpart of \cref{lem:problem} for this problem with a simpler but slower $\Oh(n \log^{\Oh(1)} n)$-time solution; this is still sufficient if the threshold for a long LCS is adjusted properly.
+We achieve this by opening the black box behind \cref{lem:problem} and extending a greedy property that stands behind it from two to~$\lambda$ input strings.

+For medium-length LCS, the application of string synchronising sets and runs does not require any essential changes. \cref{lem:main} can be carefully extended to $\lambda$ strings using said greedy property.
+Our solution to the special instances of the \problemtwo that arise due to periodicity in the $\lambda=\Oh(\sqrt{\log n}/\log \log n)$ input strings requires dynamic predecessor data structures.
+We keep the space $\Oh(n/\log_\sigma n)$ (and the solution deterministic) by applying a space-efficient version of van Emde Boas trees~\cite{DBLP:journals/ipl/Boas77} described in~\cite{DBLP:journals/jda/LagogiannisMT06,DBLP:journals/siamcomp/Willard00}.

-\subparagraph*{Solution to $k$-LCS.} In this case we also obtain a set of $\Oh(n/\ell)$ anchors, where $\ell$ is the length of $k$-LCS.\@ If the common substring is far from highly periodic, we use a synchronising set for $\tau=\Theta(\ell)$, and otherwise we generate anchors using a technique of misperiods that was initially introduced for $k$-mismatch pattern matching~\cite{DBLP:conf/soda/BringmannWK19,DBLP:journals/jcss/Charalampopoulos21}.
-Now the families $\P,\Q$ need to consist not simply of substrings of $S$ and $T$, but rather of modified substrings generated by an approach that resembles $k$-errata trees~\cite{DBLP:conf/stoc/ColeGL04}.
-This requires combining the ideas of Thankachan et al.~\cite{DBLP:journals/jcb/ThankachanAA16} and Charalampopoulos et al.~\cite{DBLP:conf/cpm/Charalampopoulos18}; this turns out to be technically challenging in order to stay within linear space.
-We apply \cref{lem:problem} or \cref{lem:main} depending on the length $\ell$, which allows us to break through the $n \log^k n$ barrier for $k$-LCS.
+\paragraph{Solution to $k$-LCS} In this case, we also obtain a set of $\Oh(n/\ell)$ anchors, where $\ell$ is the length of a $k$-LCS.
+If the common substring is far from highly periodic, we use a string synchronising set for $\tau=\Theta(\ell)$, and otherwise we generate anchors using a technique of misperiods that was initially introduced for $k$-mismatch pattern matching~\cite{DBLP:conf/soda/BringmannWK19,DBLP:journals/jcss/Charalampopoulos21}.